pllealfunes/nextjs-hobbyist/README.md

 - [ ] fix how chart looks on md screens in dashboard
 - [ ] fix charts display - does not show bars

-- [ ] photos dupliacte on create post
+- [ ] photos dupliacte on create and edit post
-- [ ] no spacing around media in create post
+- [ ] no spacing around media in create and edit post
 - [ ] create post error handling

 ## Getting Started